 Homicide Charges: Insight from a Murder Lawyer San Francisco CA Trusts

-A murder lawyer in San Francisco CA from The Morales Law Firm understands that a charge of homicide is one of the gravest criminal offenses a person can face.
+A murder lawyer in San Francisco, CA from The Morales Law Firm understands that a charge of homicide is one of the gravest criminal offenses a person can face.
 Mr. Morales has aggressively fought for his clients’ rights since 1991.
+If you have been accused of a homicide, it is vital that you know your rights, and start by consulting with a San Francisco, California murder lawyer for representation.
+We have fought and advocated for the community of those accused for many years.
+Seeking our counsel may be the best decision you ever make in regards to your future and obtaining freedom.
 If you are facing homicide charges, contact our law firm immediately to find out how we may be able to help.

 Obviously, the more serious the homicide offense, the more severe the penalties a criminal defendant can expect.
 Aggressive and knowledgeable legal counsel can help defendants by arguing that the facts support a less-severe form of homicide.
 An experienced murder lawyer will make every effort to ensure their clients face the least severe penalties possible.

 First-Degree Murder Charges

 The charge of first-degree murder is brought when an individual kills another and:

 - Intends to kill or cause great bodily harm to another or knows his or her actions will cause death to that other individual;

 - Knows his or her actions create a “strong probability” that the other individual will be killed or suffer great bodily harm; or

 - He or she is committing a forcible felony.

 First-degree murder can be punished by death or imprisonment for one’s natural life if one or more aggravating factors are found.
 If not, a defendant may be sentenced to a minimum of 20 years and as many as 100 years in prison.
 For this reason, it’s critical to hire a skilled murder lawyer in San Francisco, CA from The Morales Law Firm.